Spectral properties of kernel matrices in the flat limit: Introduction

 For an ordered set of points $\X = (\vect{x}_1, \ldots, \vect{x}_n)$, $\vect{x}_k \in \Omega \subset \RR^{d}$, not lying in general on a regular grid, and a kernel $K: \Omega \times \Omega \to \RR$, the kernel matrix $\matr{K}$ is defined as

 These matrices occur in approximation theory (kernel-based approximation and interpolation, \cite{schaback2006kernel,wendland2004book}), statistics and machine learning (Gaussian process models \cite{williams2006gaussian}, Support Vector Machines and kernel PCA \cite{scholkopf2002learning}).

-Often, a \ku positive \fin scaling parameter is introduced\footnote{\ku In this paper, for simplicity, we consider only the case of isotropic scaling (i.e., all the variables are scaled with the same parameter $\varepsilon$).
-The results should hold for the constant anisotropic case, by rescaling the set of points $\X$ in advance. \fin}, and the scaled kernel matrix becomes
+Often, a positive scaling parameter is introduced\footnote{In this paper, for simplicity, we consider only the case of isotropic scaling (i.e., all the variables are scaled with the same parameter $\varepsilon$).
+The results should hold for the constant anisotropic case, by rescaling the set of points $\X$ in advance.}, and the scaled kernel matrix becomes

-\kulast where typically $K_{\varepsilon}(\vect{x},\vect{y}) = K(\varepsilon\vect{x},\varepsilon\vect{y})$. \fin If the kernel is radial (the most common case), then its value depends only on the Euclidean distance between $\vect{x}$ and $\vect{y}$, and $\varepsilon$ determines how quickly the kernel decays with distance.
+where typically $K_{\varepsilon}(\vect{x},\vect{y}) = K(\varepsilon\vect{x},\varepsilon\vect{y})$.
+If the kernel is radial (the most common case), then its value depends only on the Euclidean distance between $\vect{x}$ and $\vect{y}$, and $\varepsilon$ determines how quickly the kernel decays with distance.